-When we talk about hybrid cloud we're talking about firstly organisations that are using both on-premise private cloud and public cloud offerings and the applications that move between them.
+When we talk about hybrid cloud we're talking about firstly organisations that are using both on-premise private cloud and public cloud offerings and secondly have applications that move between them.

 We are starting to see an acceleration in hybrid and multi-cloud adoption so while large enterprises had adopted that journey, and were on a strategy, some organisations were caught off guard, it wasn't that they hadn't thought about it, they just realised with a private managed data centre all of a sudden they had to support a broad range of remote workers.
 This has now triggered a greater appreciation for what we call best fit cloud strategies.

 Best fit is choosing the workload to work in the right place and storing data in the right place.
 Managing your network, policy and government governance accordingly.
 Hybrid cloud is sometimes a tactical step as a way to get towards a multi-cloud strategy because hybrid cloud bridges the on-premise enterprise environment and new innovative workloads.
 For example machine learning, AI and multi-cloud gives this great opportunity to accelerate and innovate.

 Different public cloud providers are releasing new services and you can take the best from each of the different clouds.
 This encourages competition, drives price competitiveness and increases service delivery.
 We've seen this across our clients with an increased demand for cloud assessments, cloud readiness, what workloads can work where, and interoperability services.

 So how can you move applications that work from one side to work with another?
 Our clients have come from a broad range of domains from the telecoms background to public sector central government, health's private sector, and a range of innovators who are using advanced capabilities of cloud scalability to deliver new disruptive services.
 They all agree on the same benefits and challenges:

 - Increased agility